NGimhana/ngimhana.github.io/_pages/about.md

 Before joining William and Mary I started working as a Software Engineer at [Enactor](https://www.enactor.com/), Sri Lanka.
 Then after 9th months I was promoted as Senior Software Engineer.
 I was part of multiple teams; core platform, automated testing and devops.

 I received my Bachelor’s degree in Computer Science and Engineering from [University of Moratuwa](https://uom.lk/), Sri Lanka in 2020.
 I completed my thesis on “Dynamic Phylogenetic Tree Construction Using LSH and K-mers” with Dr. [Indika Perera](https://scholar.google.com/citations?user=7txwaPoAAAAJ&hl=en) and Dr. [Anuradha Wickramasinghe](https://anuradhawick.com/).
-As an undergraduate, I interned at [WSO2](https://wso2.com/) in Sri Lanka, where I worked on developing a proof of concept for "WSO2 Healthcare Solutions" that was later converted into a full-fledged solution.
+As an undergraduate, I interned at [WSO2](https://wso2.com/) in Sri Lanka, where I worked on developing a proof of concept for "WSO2 Healthcare Solutions" under the guidance of Mr. [Nuwan Bandara](https://www.linkedin.com/in/nuwanbando/) and Mr. [Chanaka Fernando](https://lk.linkedin.com/in/chanakaudaya/).

 Outside work, I love spending time playing tennis, watching movies, nature walks, and trying out new recipes.